brainhack-school2023/dastous_project/README.md

 ##### GitHub Actions for launching Tests

 Now that the tests are written, it is important to set up a pipeline to automatically run them on a server.
 This can be done using Github Actions.
 A [configuration file](github_actions/tests.yml) was set up to automatically perform the following actions on two Ubuntu machines.
-It first installs the plugin by downloading an installing FSLeyes, Shimming Toolbox, the plugin and the required dependencies of each package.
+It first installs the plugin by downloading and installing FSLeyes, Shimming Toolbox, the plugin and the required dependencies of each package.
 The tests can then be launched.
 However, since a GUI is being tested and that the server used to run these tests does not have a screen, we need one last tool to simulate a virtual screen.
 This tool is X virtual frame buffer ([xvfb-run](https://manpages.ubuntu.com/manpages/xenial/man1/xvfb-run.1.html)) and allows a headless (no screen) Linux computer to run GUI applications even if it does not have a display.
 Using the following, the tests can be launched and will make sure that on every push to the repository that the tests will launch.

 ```
 xvfb-run -a -s "-screen 0 1920x1200x24" py.test . -v